 Although there are various download manager plugins out there for WordPress, you’d be hard-pressed to find a solution that lets you set up a front-end download management system.
-Here, we’ll introduce Posts Table Pro – a WordPress download manager plugin that lets site owners display downloadable files (along with important file management information and download links/buttons) in a searchable and sortable front-end table layout.
+Here, we’ll introduce Document Library Pro - a WordPress download manager plugin that lets site owners display downloadable files (along with important file management information and download links/buttons) in a searchable and sortable front-end table layout.

-The Posts Table Pro plugin enables you to list all of your downloadable files in a one-page table layout.
+The Document Library Pro plugin makes it easy to add downloadable files and display them in a searchable table.
 The best part is that you can use it to list all sorts of downloadable files, including:

 - Downloadable audio files, lectures, and music.

 - Graphic design files such as PSDs, SVGs, and vectors.